sys-team/ASA.rest/README.md

 Returns result set of multi-entity query to ASA database.
 Entities are joined with database defined foreign keys or with user defined conditions.
-Result set contains fields of last enity in query.
+Result set contains fields of last entity in query.
 Uses the basic http authentification.
 User permissions are the same as for a database user.

 ### options: